Gregory Bovino: Career

-Early Border Patrol work (1996–2019)
+Early Border Patrol work and sector chiefships (1996–2025)

-In 1996, Bovino, inspired by autobiographies by former agents, joined the United States Border Patrol as a member of Class 325 at the Border Patrol Academy.
-He was assigned to the Border Patrol's sector in El Paso, Texas, and had worked as the acting field operations supervisor in the tactical unit for the city.
+After graduating from Appalachian State University in 1996, Bovino joined the Boone Police Department.
+That year, Bovino, inspired by autobiographies of former agents and having watched The Border (1982) as a child, joined the United States Border Patrol as a member of Class 325 at the Border Patrol Academy.
+He was assigned to the Border Patrol's sector in El Paso, Texas, and worked as the acting field operations supervisor in the tactical unit for the city.
 In 2004, Bovino began working at the sector in Yuma, Arizona.
 By December 2008, Bovino had become an assistant chief at the Yuma sector's headquarters.
-That month, he was promoted as the patrol agent in charge of the station in Blythe, California.
+That month, he was promoted to the patrol agent in charge of the station in Blythe, California.
 In 2010, Bovino led an operation, intended to last three days, to raid airport and bus stations in Las Vegas; the plan was halted after the first hour amid criticism from Nevada senator Harry Reid.

+By August 2019, Bovino had become the chief of the Border Patrol's sector in New Orleans, and by March 2021, he had become the chief of the sector in El Centro, California; he was relieved of that position in August 2023.
+Near the end of Joe Biden's presidency, Bovino led operations that resulted in dozens of arrests in the Central Valley.
+The tactics employed by Bovino in Kern County, referred to as Operation Return to Sender, were later ruled illegal by a federal judge.